 DELIVERING EFFECTIVE PROGRAMMES AND SUSTAINED OUTCOMES

-Differing from a traditional grant, Payment by Results is a relatively new form of financing where risk is shared between the donor and implementing organisations by tying payment to the achievement and verification of agreed targets – meaning the programme receives full payment if the SAWRP consortium delivers the following agreed delivery (outputs) and sustainability (outcomes) results:
+Differing from a traditional grant, Payment by Results is a relatively new form of financing in the WASH sector, where risk is shared between the donor and implementing organisations by tying payment to the achievement and verification of agreed targets – meaning the programme received full payment if the SAWRP consortium delivered agreed delivery (outputs) and sustainability (outcomes) results.

 - providing WASH services to 6.6 million people in Bangladesh and Pakistan by December 2015

 - ensuring continued access to and use of water and sanitation facilities, and continued safe hygiene practices, at least until the end of the programme in March 2018 and hopefully far beyond.

 For the second phase of SAWRP, in Bangladesh only, the outputs and associated outcomes are linked to:

 - providing WASH services to an additional 650,000 people in Bangladesh by June 2019

 - ensuring continued access to and use of water and sanitation facilities, and continued safe hygiene practices, at least until the end of the programme in March 2021 and hopefully far beyond.